I love writing about a wide variety of things, from the fascinating to the absurd.

 In 2009, an immigration attorney told Silva about the U visa.
 If the San Francisco Police Department still have a file on that incident, Silva can petition for having been a victim and was helpful to the police in the investigation.
 Silva requested a copy of the file, and the attorney sent in the application.
 In 2010, Silva, now married, is no longer an illegal resident of the United States.
 He and his wife are now legal U visa holders.

 This is an absolutely true story.
 That thug had done Silva a great favor.

-Law Enforcement are Ambivalent
+Law Enforcement Is Ambivalent

-The U-Visa process requires local police to "certify" the case being real and the person being petitioned for visa is a victim, or has knowledge of the crime, and "has been helpful, is being helpful, or is likely to be helpful" in the investigation or prosecution of the crime.
-It does NOT require actual arrest or conviction of the perpetrator.
+The U visa process requires local police to "certify" the case being real and the person being petitioned for visa is a victim, or has knowledge of the crime and "has been helpful, is being helpful, or is likely to be helpful" in the investigation or prosecution of the crime.
+It does not require actual arrest or conviction of the perpetrator.
 Thus, the definition of "helpful" is entirely left up to the local police or prosecutor.

-However, most police departments are much more selective in invoking the U-visa, usually saving it only for pending cases.
+However, most police departments are much more selective in invoking the U visa, usually saving it only for pending cases.